-For Year 2 of the Strategic Plan 2022-26; there were 51 performance measures reported as part of the Strategic Delivery and Performance Report.
+For Year 2 of the Strategic Plan 2022-26; there were fifty-one performance measures reported as part of the Strategic Delivery and Performance Report.
 These were selected based on the Mayor's manifesto.
+At the time of drafting this report, data for 2023/24 is still being collated.

-At the end of quarter 4, 2023 to 2024, 26 performance measures had been met or were exceeding their target (Green), 5 were between the target and the minimum target (Amber), while 9 were falling short (Red).
-6 were reported as data only.
-5 measures are reported annually.
+Early indications show that at the end of quarter 4 2023 to 2024, 22 performance measures had been met or were exceeding their target (Green), four were between the target and the minimum target (Amber), while 7 were falling short (Red).
+Seven measures were awaiting monitoring data (No data currently), 6 were reported as data only.
+Five measures are reported annually.